SDV-BS (MED A3)

 Domestic Vessel, Basic Safety (SDV-BS) is the new certificate.
 It is also an 8 hour

-written a new manual and it was approved this summer.
+written a new manual and it was approved summer of 2021.

-to take the course online, the only institution offering online courses is Safer Oceans.
-Starting in February, I
+take the course online, the only institution offering online courses is Safer Oceans.
+Starting in February, I will

-will be working with Safer Oceans to offer the SVOP course online.
+be working with Safer Oceans to offer courses online.

 course, 1 day, usually on Mondays